crodier/software-blog/_posts/2023-09-17-free-online-software-education.md

    1. Second semester freshman year Stamford
    1. [Abstractions at see.stamford.edu](https://see.stanford.edu/Course/CS106B)

-You can very likely get an entry level job at this stage.
+You will be able to find an entry level job at this stage.

 ### Senior level software education